yuefan98/nleis.py/README.md

 # nleis.py

+Second-harmonic nonlinear electrochemical impedance spectroscopy (2nd-NLEIS), a special form of nonlinear electrochemical impedance spectroscopy (NLEIS), is emerging as a powerful complementary technique to traditional electrochemical impedance spectroscopy (EIS).
+It retains the experimental simplicity of EIS while providing additional physical insights.
+However, its adoption and application have been limited by the lack of open-source, user-friendly software.

+`nleis.py` aims to address this gap by providing a Python toolbox that is designed to work with and extend the capabilities of `impedance.py`.
+Key features include:

+-   Nonlinear equivalent circuit modeling (nECM)
-`nleis.py` is designed as a toolbox that enables nonlinear impedance analysis for impedance.py.
-Key features include nonlinear ECMs and simultaneous analysis of EIS and 2nd-NLEIS.
-This repo will contains most recent version of `nleis.py`.
-As of today `nleis.py` supports the latest version of `impedance.py 1.7.1`.
+-   Simultaneous analysis of EIS and 2nd-NLEIS data

+This repository contains the most recent version of nleis.py.
+As of today, nleis.py supports the latest version of `impedance.py (v1.7.1)`.

 ### Installation